Skip to content

 return geometries

-Notice we offset the window index by masterCount to skip the master windows.
+Notice we offset the window index by mainWindowCount to skip the main windows.

 Step 7: Complete code